itrocks/framework/README.md

 # Introducing Alpha version

-This a currently in-dev version of the framework.
+This is a currently-in-dev version of the framework.

 Since a lot of things for a basic use are done, there is a lot of work to do to get it stable and good, and the documentation is actually not done at all.